ctarver/ILA-DPD/README.md

 Running this code on RFWebLab, I obtained the following power spectral density plot.
 Here, I am using a 20 MHz LTE like signal.
 With DPD, we can see less spectral regrowth around the carrier.
 Here, ***P*** represents the nonlinearity order, ***M*** is the memory depth, and ***L*** is the lag/lead amount.
 ![PSD](https://raw.githubusercontent.com/ctarver/ILA-DPD/master/psd_example.png?token=ACLnMTVWU6jnNqXKfcndnWRs5eeq5Ph8ks5bZG90wA%3D%3D "RFWebLab PSD")

+## TODOs:

+* Convert to completely use the "Signal" class to handle the moving of data between objects
+* Add even terms to GMP.

 ## Theory of Operation:
 The DPD is a nonlinear function that approximates an inverse of the PA's nonlinearities so that the sum output is linear.
 The DPD in principle can be modeled in any fashion.
 I have chosen to use a Parallel Hammerstein model.
 This consists of multiple nonlinear branches where each is followed by an FIR filter to model memory effects.
 The parallel Hammerstein model is widely chosen for its balance between modeling performance and complexity.